Brad Bennett's 5 favourite things of 2023

 Barbie

 Barbie/Oppenheimer’s release was one for the history books.
-An excuse to let loose and have some fun in the summer at the movies led to a memorable day and my favourite theatre experience ever.
+It offered an excuse to let loose and have some fun in the summer at the movies, which led to a memorable day and my favourite theatre experience ever.
 People dressed in pink everywhere, and my showtime was so packed with people laughing that it made the experience unforgettable.
 This is my Jaws, and it was fantastic.

 That being said, I have one qualm with Barbie.
 I recently ordered the 4K Blu-Ray copy of the movie, and it shipped without director commentary.
 It’s my fault for not researching what special features came with the disc, but it was disappointing to see that most of the bonus features are locked to the digital iTunes version of the film instead of the physical releases.